Alumni Ambassador Spotlight: Karen Marriner on Fostering Resilience and Participatory Governance

 As Colombia took in Venezuelan refugees a few years ago, migrant protection programmes received generous funding from the previous government.
 Recently, the issue has fallen off the political agenda and the budget was cut.

 “As much as we felt frustrated, we needed let go of our ideal way of doing things and come to terms with the new reality.
-One of the most important things was becoming more resilient to be able to identify new opportunities.”
+One of the most important things was to identify new opportunities.”

 By forming a new partnership with the Swiss government, they could continue to provide support to vulnerable communities on a smaller scale, working with existing NGOs in the communities.

-“Recognizing the abundance of organizations addressing similar challenges, we have launched a collaborative knowledge platform: Protección Migrantes Latam.
-This platform serves as a space for connecting diverse organizations across Latin America, fostering collaboration, sharing best practices, and amplifying collective impact.
+“Recognising the abundance of organisations addressing similar challenges, we have launched a collaborative knowledge platform: Protección Migrantes Latam.
+This platform serves as a space for connecting diverse organisations across Latin America, fostering collaboration, sharing best practices, and amplifying collective impact.
 By creating this digital hub, we aim to consolidate resources, promote innovative solutions, and ensure a more coordinated response to the pressing needs of migrants and their communities.”

 What advice would you give to your peers working in policy development and project implementation?